10 Facts and Curiosities about Uruguay

 10. Uruguay is the largest per capita exporter of software in Latin America

-The government has focused on growing its technology sector as well as improving its technological infrastructure.
-Internet connectivity is excellent, and wifi is even offered free in many public plazas and parks.
+The government focuses on growing our technology sector, while improving technological infrastructure.
+Internet connectivity is superlative, and WiFi is even offered for free in public plazas and parks.
 The tech industry also has some key benefits, such as tax exempt for technology exports.

 Uruguay is a special place and we are proud to be Uruguayans.
 Also, we are glad to be a part of its rapidly growing tech industry!
 If you want to know more about us, get in touch!